canjs/canjs/docs/can-guides/topics/debugging.md

 ### Observable Properties Mutations Breakpoints

-The CanJS Devtools Panel also allows you to create breakpoints for when mutations happen to Component Observable Properties.
+The CanJS Devtools Panel also allows you to create breakpoints for when mutations happen to Component properties.

 The Observable Properties Mutation Breakpoints sidebar can be expanded by clicking on the header: